 Wakefield Local Cultural Education Partnership is supported by a steering group made up of representatives from; The Hepworth Wakefield, Yorkshire Sculpture Park, Wakefield Museums and Libraries, The Theatre Royal Wakefield, Wakefield Music Education Hub, The National Coal Mining Museum, Long Division Festival, Wakefield College, Yew Tree Youth Theatre.

-Share, test, explore, meet ups: Our wider membership meets quarterly for open space networking events at which the membership can learn about each other’s work, bring an idea to the table to be tested with others, explore challenges or just meet other people in Wakefield dedicated to offering children and young people cultural and creative opportunities.
+Share, test, explore, meet ups: The wider membership meets quarterly for open space networking events at which the membership can learn about each other’s work, bring an idea to the table to be tested with others, explore challenges or just meet other people in Wakefield dedicated to offering children and young people cultural and creative opportunities.

 If you provide cultural, creative activities for children and young people in Wakefield please do let us know by contacting Sarah Beckett (SarahB@weareIVE.org).